tonymm81/table_project/README.md

 testing:
 -main root windows pack() command is moved now. test if thats okay to slave windows if there is some pack commands how it works.

-test result. label and buttons are different position. the slider is right side. this canvS is quite small. i have to figure out why it is so small its only half of top window side
+test result. label and buttons are different position. the slider is right side. this canvas is quite small. i have to figure out why it is so small its only half of top window
+sideplan:
+-perhaps i have to change button colors only??if doing this, you have to change the search wlan devices function where you define the button colors..or in controlling function?